 Digital advances are opening up new paths for planning surgeries.
 “We can take any 3D imaging file and do a variety of things with it,” explains cardiologist Ryan A. Moore, MD, director of Heart Institute Digital Media and 3D Modeling, and associate director of the Cincinnati Children’s Media Lab.
 “We can 3D print it; build it into an animation; create a hologram; or use it with virtual reality, augmented reality or mixed reality.”
 Cincinnati Children’s is one of the few centers that has taken this approach and branched out to expand one digital file into many forms.

 “We can do a 3D reconstruction of a specific patient’s chest wall and heart and lung anatomy to see how a device will fit in that patient or how unique congenital defects can be repaired,” says David L.S.
-Morales, MD, who is director of Congenital Heart Surgery for the Heart Institute.
+Morales, MD, who is Executive Co-Director of the Heart Institute.

 Because of this work, the FDA recently accepted virtual implantation for the first time as a criterion for determining fit of a device inside a human.